Marlins vs. Blue Jays Player Props Betting Odds

 Soler Stats

-- Soler brings a five-game streak with at least one hit into this contest.
-In his last five games he is hitting .333 with a home run, nine walks and four RBI.
+- Soler brings a six-game streak with at least one hit into this one.
+During his last 10 games he is batting .387 with a double, four home runs, 13 walks and nine RBI.

 Soler Recent Games